-- Define the purpose or business objective(s) for the change, for example a need to reduce service costs by £x by a specific date or period or introduction of new service performance indicators / new service delivery methods e.g.. joint provision. - Develop clear proposal for change including revised organisation and workforce structure, new ways of working, skills and workforce development requirements. - Review and compare the current versus the proposed organisation structure and workforce requirements and identify any requirements for change in relation to staffing establishment, working arrangements, skills or knowledge. - Take account of the existing establishment and the extent to which this would need to be changed to achieve the new business or service objectives as below:
+- Define the purpose or business objective(s) for the change, for example a need to reduce service costs by £x by a specific date or period or introduction of new service performance indicators / new service delivery methods e.g.. joint provision. - Develop clear proposal for change including revised organisation and workforce structure, new ways of working, skills and workforce development requirements. - Review and compare the current versus the proposed organisation structure and workforce requirements and identify any requirements for change in relation to staffing establishment, working arrangements, skills or knowledge. - Take account of the existing establishment and the extent to which this would need to be changed to achieve the new business or service objectives as below: - Review current job descriptions and person specifications, up-dating where necessary. - Write new job descriptions and prepare new structure

-Type of Change Required Impact on existing workforce Outcomes Function or service no longer required Existing jobs are no longer required Redeployment Redundancy Function or service remains, but will be delivered differently Some job functions remain without any reduction or change in purpose Assimilation (Job- matching) e.g. new systems or terms and conditions Same or similar number of staff required but the job functions, roles and or working arrangements change Assimilation Existing jobs functions remain but some change in the role or working arrangements Assimilation Existing jobs functions remain but reduction in staff required to perform the jobs Competitive Assimilation Redeployment Redundancy Function or service to be delivered in partnership As above + contractual change e.g. change in terms and conditions linked to new employer / management arrangements Contractual (Appendix 7 & 8) Function / Service to be contracted out Business transfer of existing job functions to new external employer TUPE Regs apply - {link}
+Type of Change Required Impact on existing workforce Outcomes Function or service no longer required Existing jobs are no longer required Redeployment Redundancy Function or service remains, but will be delivered differently Some job functions remain without any reduction or change in purpose Assimilation (Job- matching) e.g. new systems or terms and conditions Same or similar number of staff required but the job functions, roles and or working arrangements change Assimilation/ Competitive Assimiliation Existing jobs functions remain but some change in the role or working arrangements Assimilation Existing jobs functions remain but reduction in staff required to perform the jobs Competitive Assimilation Redeployment Redundancy Function or service to be delivered in partnership As above + contractual change e.g. change in terms and conditions linked to new employer / management arrangements Contractual (9 & 10) Function / Service to be contracted out Business transfer of existing job functions to new external employer TUPE Regs apply - {link}